Join my community and get a

 sent right to your inbox!

-If you’re looking for a simple Valentine’s craft that you can do with the kids, Crayon Hearts definitely fits the bill.
-Sure, mom or dad will need to handle the ironing portion of this craft, but that’s nothing new, right?
+If you’re looking for a simple Valentine’s craft that you can do with the kids, Wax Paper Crayon Hearts definitely fit the bill.
+I love easy toddler crafts and this one is great for small children (despite the ironing).

 What I like most about this activity is that it turns everyday objects – things you probably have lying around your house right now – into a beautiful symbol of Valentine’s love.
 Bonus: It’s a great way to get some use out of unwanted, broken crayons!

 First, you’ll need to shave your crayons.
-(There’s a sentence I never thought I’d write.)
 For mine, I used a cheese grater.
 You can also use a handheld pencil sharpener, but I think the cheese grater probably works best.

 Next, place a sheet of craft paper or wrapping paper over your ironing board to protect it.
 Then take a piece of wax paper – about 12 to 18 inches long – and sprinkle some crayon shavings on one side (feel free to mix your colors).
 You don’t need a lot of shavings because when they melt, they’ll spread out.
 You also want the wax to be relatively thin so the light shines through the hearts